Ian Wilson (Australian politician)

 Ian Bonython Cameron Wilson AM (2 May 1932 – 2 April 2013) was an Australian politician.
 He was a member of the Liberal Party and represented the Division of Sturt in federal parliament (1966–1969, 1972–1993).
-He held ministerial office in the Fraser Government from 1981 to 1983.
+He held ministerial office in the Fraser government from 1981 to 1983.

 Early life

 Wilson was born in Adelaide, South Australia, the son of Sir Keith Wilson, a prominent United Australia Party and Liberal Party politician.
 His mother, Elizabeth, (Lady Betty Wilson CBE), was a granddaughter of Sir John Langdon Bonython, owner of The Advertiser and a member of the first federal House of Representatives, and a great-granddaughter of Sir John Cox Bray, South Australia's first native-born premier.

-Wilson was educated at St Peter's College and Adelaide University, where he graduated in law, and at Magdalen College, Oxford (S.A.
+Wilson was educated at St Peter's College and the University of Adelaide, where he graduated in law, and at Magdalen College, Oxford (S.A.
 Rhodes Scholar 1955), where he did a higher law degree.
 He was a solicitor and company director before entering politics.